jenningsloy318/DevOpsTrailers/LXC/Readme.md

     ECDSA key fingerprint is SHA256:NRzsSok6ScaxVYK5XLH7omGMHN6zSvKSe/YNi/fjE6I.
     Are you sure you want to continue connecting (yes/no)?
     ```
-### use macvlan baased macvlan for lxc network (DHCP) ##
+### use macvlan based macvlan for lxc network (DHCP) ##
 Description:

-   Use this method, containers stays in the same lan with the host, they get ip address from outside network DHCP servers. using this kind of network, containers can be accessed from the host
+   Use this method, containers stays in the same lan with the host, they get ip address from outside network DHCP servers. using this kind of network, containers can be accessed from the host, just add one additional route.

 1. create macvlan interface on host